dmbarbour/wikilon/docs/ABCRT.md

                 large values of c,b: range 1..65536
                 small values of i: 1..256

 These indices could be installed heuristically based on text size or need.
 The asymptotic overhead for the index is less than 0.8%.
-For texts of 4kB, the overhead is closer to 2.6%.
+For texts of 4kB, the overhead is closer to 2.6% due to the index tags.
 The first layer index lets us scan, slice, and lookup on index 100x faster.
 The second layer bumps us up to 10000x - still O(N), but a nicer coefficient.
 These indices would support slicing texts of up to about 20MB.
 Though I would recommend finger-tree ropes and stowage long before reaching that point.

 Conveniently, appending texts can be modeled by appending each array.
 Logical reversal requires special attention: we reverse each array, but we'll also need the ability to read reversed utf8.
 (It's probably easiest to do this transparently in our utf8 reader.)

+#### Lists of Numbers

+We could also go a route of supporting *generic lists of small integers* in an efficient manner, similar to texts but with varint representations or perhaps a varint diff-list.
+I might consider this if I find a strong use-case.

 ### Accelerated Association Arrays? (low priority)